 The following annual food festivals are some of the most popular events showcasing food in Seattle and around the Puget Sound region.
 All are well-established annual food festivals and, except where noted, they have free admission.
 Food and any beverage (adult or otherwise) is, of course, extra.

-These food festivals include “Taste” and “Bite” events showcasing Puget Sound food vendors, as well as summer festivals, seasonal events such as Oktoberfest, and themed events featuring international cuisines, seafood, barbecue, mushrooms, and more.
+These food festivals include “Taste” and “Bite” events showcasing Puget Sound food vendors, as well as summer festivals, and themed events featuring international cuisines, seafood, barbecue, mushrooms, and more.

 We don’t include festivals where the focus is beer, wine, and spirits, primarily because adult beverage events typically include a fairly hefty tasting fee, with food cost added on top of that.
 We also don’t list festivals where the focus is not food, so arts and music festivals, cultural celebrations, community events, and county fairs are not listed here, even though all of these events have plenty of food vendors and food trucks at the ready.